choldgraf/zero_to_docs/README.md

 This repository contains the following directories:

 docs/
-  The source of the documentation, and where the Sphinx output is generated. my_package/
+  The Sphinx source of the documentation. my_package/
   An example Python package.
 We'll grab docstrings from this package and generate documentation for it.